Honorary Professor Barry Golding AM

 This photo I took in mid 2019, of a shaft of light streaming into the 400 year old brick and mud dome of the Meybod iceworks in Iran.
 Water was frozen outside in shallow ponds in winter and brought inside for use in the extreme summer in the adjacent caravanserai (lodgings on the Silk Road) protected by the 2m thick walls.

-Patron, Australian Men’s Shed Association & recipient of the ‘Ted Donnelly’ Award, 2013 for outstanding service to the Men’s Shed Movement.
+Honorary Patron: Australian Men’s Shed Association 2009 to 2022; recipient of the AMSA ‘Ted Donnelly’ Award, 2013 for outstanding service to the Men’s Shed Movement.

 Inaugural Chair, International Men’s Shed Organisation (IMSO)